MichaelAquilina/zsh-autoswitch-virtualenv/README.rst

 Simply call the ``mkvenv`` command in the directory you wish to setup a virtual environment.
 A virtual environment specific to that folder will now activate every time you enter it.

+``zsh-autoswitch-virtualenv`` will try detect python projects and remind you to create run this command if e.g. setup.py or requirements.txt is found in the current directory.

 See the *Commands* section below for more detail.